laurenlichtman/ricecooker/README.md

 If the channel run was successful, you should be able to see your single-topic channel on the content curation server.
-The topic node "Potatoes!" is nice to look at, but it's kind of empty.
+The topic node "Potatoes!" is nice to look at, but it feels kind of empty.
 Let's add more nodes to it!

 ### Step 3: Creating Nodes ###